I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_attributes3.md

 ## Members

-`Blend`

-Specifies the blend mode that applies to this overlay plane and the plane beneath it, given as a value from the DXGK_MULTIPLANE_OVERLAY_BLEND enumeration.
+`Flags`

+Specifies a combination of flip operations by Oring values in the DXGK_MULTIPLANE_OVERLAY_FLAGS enumeration.

+`SrcRect`

+Specifies the source rectangle, of type RECT, relative to the source resource.

+`DstRect`

+Specifies the destination rectangle, of type RECT, relative to the monitor resolution.

 `ClipRect`